 RFP – What is it?

-What is a RFP and how and when should a procurement professional utilize it.
-A Request for Proposal (RFP) is an invitation to Vendors to submit a written offer to supply services or a solution to a requirement.
+A Request for Proposal (RFP) is an invitation for vendors to submit a written offer to provide services or propose a solution to a defined requirement.

 FOB Point